 The effects of acupuncture are cumulative.
 Acupuncture is not realistically a single visit cure.
-Although most women do well with a single treatment per week, I recommend that a woman receiving treatment for infertility come twice a week in order to see results sooner, if her schedule allows.
+Although most women do well with a single treatment per week, I recommend that a woman receiving treatment for infertility come twice a week if her schedule allows.

 Acupuncture needles are extremely fine, much finer than needles used for injections or to draw blood.
 If you have initial anxiety about acupuncture, please let me know.
-You will not have been the first.
-Licensed Acupuncturists are trained and certified in sterile procedures, and all needles are one-time use only and then disposed of.
+You will not have been the first, and I will be able to put your fears to rest through explanation and demonstration.
 Often the needles are hardly felt and it is rare when there is noticeable discomfort.
-During your session, needles will be precisely placed according to your diagnosis and treatment plan.
+If there is discomfort the needle is immediately withdrawn.

 Side effects are rare.
-The most common is slight bruising at the site of needling.
+The most common is occasional slight bruising at the site of needling.
 Some people experience sleepiness or feel light-headed at the conclusion of a treatment.
-This is usually due to a profoundly relaxed state and lowered blood pressure.
+This is usually due to a relaxed state and lowered blood pressure.

-I look forward to meeting you! ( :
+I look forward to meeting you!

 Porter Nilsson Licensed Acupuncturist